A local community sports charity, which is recognised as an example of national best practice, has launched its new and improved website.

 New features include more detailed pages on every project we offer; updated staff profiles; a more in-depth “About Us” page; as well as Twitter and Facebook features, which give followers the opportunity to keep up-to-date with us via social networks.
 School leavers are now able to apply for education courses online, giving them the chance to receive their education at Meadow Lane on a series of bespoke education courses, which target young people with a wide range of exciting, engaging curriculums.

-The website provides a number of more creative opportunities, such as the ability to incorporate more photos and videos.
+provides a number of more creative opportunities, such as the ability to incorporate more photos and videos.
 Junior supporters can access information about Team Magpies (Notts County FC’s junior supporters club), which FITC has been managing since the start of the 2012/13 season.